mileweb/CDNProCLI/cdn/js/readme.md

 cd qtlcli/cdn/js
 npm install node-forge xml2js
 ```
-3. Create a file  named `SECRET_api_credential.json` under the project directory.
+3. Create a file to include the API credentials, for exmaple `SECRET_credential.js`.
 Open a text editor and put the following content into the file:
 ```
-{
+const cred = {
   "ngServer" : {
     "host" : "ngapi.quantil.com",
     "user" : "{API USER NAME}",
     "secretKey" : "{SECRET API KEY}"
   }
 }

+exports.cred = cred;
 ```
 4. TO BE FINISHED